 Is Two Rivers Park a good place for children?

-However, I think Two Rivers is a great place to bring children to ride their bikes or scooters or just to run around in the wide open fields.
+I think that Two Rivers is a great place to bring kids to play on the playground, to ride their bikes or scooters or just to run around in the wide open spaces.

 We have another post about the best family friendly activities in Little Rock that you might want to check out.